 Collaboration and then building software is the key power which drives technology and its innovation.
 JAD is a model for software development that augments the stakeholders' association in cycles of software development.
-Its life cycle has been adopted for areas of dynamic software development method.
+Its life cycle has been adopted for areas of the dynamic software development method.
 It collects business and system requirements while building a new information system for any organization or enterprise.
 In this chapter, you will learn about the JAD model in detail.

 The Joint Application Development (JAD) Approach

-This model furthermore, is vast when it comes to agile delivery wherein the software products need to be developed as well as shipped in short iterations depending on agreements among the industrial as well as industry stakeholders which are termed as Minimum Viable Product (MVP).
+This model, furthermore, is vast when it comes to agile delivery wherein the software products need to be developed as well as shipped in short iterations depending on agreements among the industrial as well as industry stakeholders, which are termed as Minimum Viable Product (MVP).

 Phases of JAD Model